KaanAlkir/Inverse-Reinforcement-Learning-for-Mean-field-Games-with-Average-Reward/README.md

 ### Two-state linear malware model

-The two-state model is a minimal malware spread example with states representing healthy and infected agents.
-It is used to illustrate the finite-dimensional linear inverse reinforcement learning formulation in the simplest possible setting.
+The two-state model is a minimal malware spread example inspired by the stationary mean-field malware model in [2].
+The states represent healthy and infected agents, and the actions represent doing nothing or repairing the system.

+This example is useful because the full forward and inverse pipeline can be seen in the simplest possible setting.
 The code computes an expert stationary mean-field equilibrium, constructs the expert occupation measure and feature expectation vector, solves the dual maximum entropy inverse problem, and recovers a policy from the optimized occupation measure.

 ### Ten-state linear malware model